zygi/rstudiomcp/README.md

 remotes::install_github("zygi/rstudiomcp")
 ```

-## Quick Start
+## Per-project Setup

 ### Option 1: Auto-load

 Use the RStudio Addin: **"Enable Auto-load (per project)"**

-This adds `library(rstudiomcp)` to your project's `.Rprofile`, so the server starts automatically when you open the project.
+This adds `library(rstudiomcp)` to your project's `.Rprofile` configuration, so the server starts automatically when you open the project.

 ### Option 2: Manual start (For development/testing)